ciaran51/elasticgraph/config/site/src/query-api/filtering/conjunctions.md

 {% include filtering_predicate_definitions/conjunctions.md %}

 By default, multiple filters are ANDed together.
-For example, this query finds artists formed after the year 2000 with "accordion" in their bio:
+For example, this query finds artists formed after the year 2000 with `BLUES` as one of their genres:

-{% include copyable_code_snippet.html language="graphql" music_query="filtering.FindRecentAccordionArtists" %}
+{% include copyable_code_snippet.html language="graphql" music_query="filtering.FindModernBluesArtists" %}

 ### ORing subfilters with `anyOf`

-To instead find artists formed after the year 2000 OR with "accordion" in their bio, you can pass the sub-filters as a list to `anyOf`:
+To instead find artists who were formed after the year 2000 OR play `BLUES` music, you can pass the sub-filters as a list-of-objects to `anyOf`:

-{% include copyable_code_snippet.html language="graphql" music_query="filtering.FindRecentOrAccordionArtists" %}
+{% include copyable_code_snippet.html language="graphql" music_query="filtering.FindModernOrBluesArtists" %}

 `anyOf` is available at all levels of the filtering structure so that you can OR sub-filters anywhere you like.